terracotta-education/terracotta/README.md

 Creating database migration scripts
 ---------

 Use the following steps to mostly automate creation of a liquibase database migration script.
 You will need [Liquibase](https://www.liquibase.com/) installed.
-Following was tested with Liquibase version 4.6.2.
+The following was tested with Liquibase version 4.6.2.

 1. Create a fresh MySQL database using Docker.